 The standard of work being achieved by local authorities is, in many cases, world class and holds its own on the international stage, the standards of which are underpinned by compelling, engaging and inspiring artistry.

-The Association of Local Authority Arts Officers (ALAAO) was formed in 1995.
+In 1995, the Association of Local Authority Arts Officers was established to be a representative body for the Local Authority Arts Officers and to serve as a forum for discussion on the development and support of its members’ work.
 It is a professional association with a voluntary executive who meet quarterly with an agreed agenda to share information and explore areas of development.

 Since 2008, ALAAO has been actively increasing their profile, realising that collectively, local authorities have been the pioneers of new contexts for the arts, such as artists in schools schemes, community arts, county music schools and orchestras, and arts in health.
 Over time such areas have developed nationally into professional areas of practice, education, research and development.